 This show doesn’t discuss technical changes but instead discusses important marketing principles.
 This may not help you stay current on trends but it will make you a better marketer.

 This podcast is a must to stay current on social media trends.
+It’s created by Buffer.
 Each episode is short, around 15 minutes.
-The hosts, Brian Peters and Hailley Griffis, provide the social media news that matters.
+It provides the social media news that matters.
 And they back up their tips and best practices with data.

 If you follow blogs and already use an RSS feeder, such as Feedly, add some digital marketing related blogs.
-My favorite digital marketing blogs are Quick Sprout, Buffer, Wordstream, and Conversion XL.
+My favorite digital marketing blogs are Quick Sprout, Backlinko, and Conversion XL.

 This blog is by Neil Patel.
 This is a great way to stay on current on best practices for all aspects of digital marketing.